spack/spack/lib/spack/docs/external_rocm.rst

 ===================================

 Spack breaks down ROCm into many separate component packages.
-The following is an example packages.yaml that organizes a consistent set of ROCm
+The following is an example ``packages.yaml`` that organizes a consistent set of ROCm components for use by dependent packages:
-components:

 .. code-block:: yaml